State of Democracy Lecture with Alan Greenblatt, Combative Federalism: Why So Many States Are Suing Trump.

 Magazine and DecodeDC and previously reported for NPR

 and CQ Researcher.
 His lecture will

 explore the divide between state and federal powers under our current

 president and how the midterm election results could affect the balance of

-This series is coordinated by the Campbell Public Affairs Institute at the Maxwell School.
-For additional information please call 315-443-5850 or 9707, or email Sunju Raybeck at firstname.lastname@example.org.
+Reception to follow lecture.This series is coordinated by the Campbell Public Affairs Institute at the Maxwell School.
+For more information, call 315-443-5850 or 9707 and/or email Sunju Raybeck at firstname.lastname@example.org.